deeplearningparis/dl-machine/README.md

 - select community AMIs and search for `ubuntu-14.04-hvm-deeplearning-paris`
 - on the Choose instance Type tab, select GPU instances `g2.2xlarge`
 - bid a price larger than current price (e.g. 0.10$)
-- in configure security group click Add Rule, and add a Custom TCP Rule with port Range `8888-8889` and from Anywhere
+- in configure security group click Add Rule, and add a Custom TCP Rule with port Range `8888-8889` and from Anywhere (TODO: add access restriction)
 - save the `mykey.pem` file and change its accessibility :
 ```
 chmod 400 mykeypem